Streetwise: San Francisco Catholic Schools

-Boys of the 6th grade class at St. Anne’s of the Sunset Catholic School posed on church steps., 1945 - Courtesy of Patrick F. Cunneen
+Boys of the 6th grade class at St. Anne of the Sunset Catholic School posed on church steps.
+Names as remembered by Pat Cunneen:

 - St. Anthony-Immaculate Conception: Formed by the 2002 merger of two Mission District Catholic elementary schools.

 - St. Brendan: Opened in 1947 with 241 students and a staff of Dominican sisters, the school reached its peak enrollment in the 1950s with 438 students.
 Today, it serves 321 students with an all-lay faculty.

 - St. Brigid: Founded in 1888 and staffed by Sisters of Charity of the Blessed Virgin Mary, then Sisters of Mercy of Dublin, Ireland (1970-1982).
 Today, the Sisters of the Immaculate Conception from Madrid, Spain serve with a lay faculty.
 Since the 1994 closing of St. Brigid Church, the Pre-K-8 school conducts religious services at St. Mary’s Cathedral.